fvnts/squeezing/README.md

 4
 - - - - - -

-use the files dropped in Floquet to obtain the Ince–Strutt diagram related
+use the files in Floquet to
+obtain the Ince–Strutt diagram related